iantalabs/myXYZAI/content/labs/lab1/exp1/tab1/row2/cell4/_index.md

 ## R2C4 Title

-- Todo: Add an image content for Cell 4 in Row 2.
+Todo: Add an image content for Cell 4 in Row 2.

-- test writing in cell 4 of row 2
+test writing in cell 4 of row 2

+test line

 {{< /cell >}}